⭠ back to development goals

 Wells need to be located in a place that balances technical factors along with social and cultural considerations.
 To learn more about these factors, see Lifewater Well Drilling Manual Section 2 "Deciding Where to Drill"

-Application Story: Too Many Men!
+Application Story: Too Many Men

-Application Story: The Lions will Eat You!
+Application Story: The Lions will Eat You

-An even more memorable story about the importance of community involvement in determining where a well will be drilled comes from Kenya.
+Portrait of Harry Oussoren An even more memorable story about the importance of community involvement in determining where a well will be drilled comes from Kenya.
 Lifewater Canada's Harry Oussoren was there to help villagers who had to walk very far for safe drinking water.

-So Harry tried to explain some hydrogeology.
+Harry then tried to explain some hydrogeology.
 He talked about aquifers and that at the bottom of the hill, they would not have to drill as deep to find the water table.
 Again, the community leaders said the well could not go there.

-Harry tried one more time -- finally raising the issue of his depleted budget and how the most likely place to find water would still be at the bottom of the hill.
+Harry tried one more time — finally raising the issue of his depleted budget and how the most likely place to find water would still be at the bottom of the hill.
 Again the leaders said the well could not go there.

-Target 3: Community participation (financial, labour, etc.) (2 points)
+TARGET 3: Community participation (financial, labour, etc.)

 Lifewater is mindful of the United Nation's "Agenda 2030" (The 2030 Sustainable Development Agenda and its Sustainable Development Goals) which set out a universal framework for action and global goals that are based on sustainable development principles.
 Target 6.b calls on development agencies to "Support and strengthen the participation of local communities in improving water and sanitation management."

 Lifewater has done this for years and, as discussed below, we have learned that this is a critical part of successful long-term project maintenance.
 It is emotionally difficult to require a community to contribute when they have so little.
 But contribution of effort, materials and cash money creates the sense of ownership needed for long-term project maintenance.
-Further discussion on this can be found in our Water Well Drilling Manual
+Further discussion on this can be found in our Well Drilling Manual.

 Application Story: "Your Well is Broken"